Accessibility

 Facilitetskarta bohus fästning

-Bohus Fortress has never been captured during its 14 siege attempts and it was built to be extremely difficult to enter.
-However, the Swedish Property Agency has high ambitions when it comes to making the facility accessible to as many people as possible.
+Bohus Fortress has never been entered during 14 sieges and was built to be extremely difficult to get into.
+However, the National Property Board has high ambitions when it comes to making the fortress accessible to as many people as possible.

-In May 2012, a new elevator was installed which can take wheelchair-bound visitors or visitors with a pram between the different levels of the fortress.
-The lift is easily manoeuvred and accessed via the eastern grid gate where there is also disabled parking for two cars.
+In May 2012, a new elevator was inaugurated, which can take wheelchair users or visitors with prams between the different levels of the fortress.
+The elevator is self-operated and is accessed via the eastern grille gate where there is also disabled parking for two cars.
 From there, a newly laid path leads to the elevator.
 However, there are still many places in the fortress that are difficult to access.

-To open the lattice gate and access the lift, contact the staff at the fortress entrance: 072-307 17 77
+To open the gate and access the elevator, contact the staff at the fortress entrance: 072-307 17 77

-Your dog is welcome to come with you when you visit us, just remember that it must be kept on a leash at all times.
-A water bowl is adjacent to the toilet building and if you forgot dog bags, it is available to purchase at the entrance cottage.
+The dog is welcome to accompany you when you visit us, just remember that it must be kept on a leash at all times.
+A water bowl is located next to the toilet building and if you have forgotten dog bags, you can buy them in the entrance hall.

-Bohus Fortress is a wonderful place to visit, but can also be a dangerous place.
-We ask all visitors to respect barriers and fences, and adults must also have adequate supervision over their children.
-It is quite possible to bring prams, but note that the surface is uneven in places, and when it rains it can get slippery.
+Bohus Fortress is a lovely place to visit, but can also be a dangerous place with limited access.
+We ask all visitors to respect the barriers and fences, and adults must also keep a close eye on their children.
+It is possible to bring strollers, but please note that the surface is uneven in places, and in case of rain it can also be slippery.
 It is not allowed to drink alcohol inside Bohus Fortress, neither during events nor regular opening hours.
-Dogs are only welcome in the fortress if they are kept on a leash and all feces must be picked up and thrown in the exposed rubbish bins.
+Dogs are welcome in the fortress as long as they are kept on a leash and any feces are picked up and disposed of in designated waste containers.

-Keep in mind that the fortress is a ruin that is mostly in the open air and that the ground is both rocky and uneven.
-In bad weather there is protection to seek in the following places:
+Keep in mind that the fortress is a ruin that is mostly under the open sky and that the ground is both rocky and uneven.
+In case of bad weather, shelter is available in the following places:

-• In the magazine (entrance from the stage)
+• In the warehouse (entrance from the stage)

 • The casemates, by the pond